MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOUser.md

 ## DESCRIPTION

-You must be a SharePoint Online global administrator and a site collection administrator to run the `Remove-SPOUser` cmdlet.
+You must be a SharePoint Online administrator and a site collection administrator to run the `Remove-SPOUser` cmdlet.

 For permissions and the most current information about Windows PowerShell for SharePoint Online, see the online documentation at <https://go.microsoft.com/fwlink/p/?LinkId=251832> (<https://go.microsoft.com/fwlink/p/?LinkId=251832).>